Concrete basement construction details

 3. Precast panels

 Although they’re not that common, precast walls are a cost-effective option and they also take the shortest duration.
-The precast walls are fabricated elsewhere then they’re lifted to place with a crane once they’re ready.
+The precast walls are fabricated elsewhere then they’re lifted into place with a crane once they’re ready.

-In the long-run, the precast panels tend to be more water-resistant because of the high-strength, low-water concrete mix used.
+In the long run, the precast panels tend to be more water-resistant because of the high-strength, low-water concrete mix used.

-With the various types discussed above, you need to weigh between the advantages and disadvantages of each when deciding the most suitable choice.
+With the various types discussed above, you need to weigh the advantages and disadvantages of each when deciding the most suitable choice.
 Also, the ground and site conditions govern your choices in most cases.

 Some unfavourable site conditions that may hinder your basement construction include the following:

-• Other existing services and structures
+- Other existing services and structures

-• Any archaeological findings
+- Any archaeological findings

-• An unsuitable bedrock
+- An unsuitable bedrock

-• Having a water table that’s close to the surface
+- Having a water table that’s close to the surface

 How do I minimize the risks that may be incurred